nicrame/Linux-Scripts/MOTD-EL/README.md

 1. You use it at your own risk.
 Author is not responsible for any damage made with that script.
 2. Feel free to share and modify this as you like.

-Testes on: CentOS 7/8, RHEL 8, Fedora 33, RockyLinux 8, Debian 11
+Tested on: CentOS 7/8, RHEL 8, Fedora 33, RockyLinux 8, Debian 11
 Changelog:
 v 1.5 - 08.06.2022
 Add Debian 11 support.